Rose Garden Frequently Asked Questions:

 Is manure used? —————- No, garden compost is a primary amendment

-How is the Garden irrigated? — Automatic underground irrigation system
+How is the Garden irrigated? — Automatic underground or surface irrigation system

 How low are the roses pruned? — 18″ to 24″ high depending on growth habit